thosgood/this-weeks-finds/markdown/1-50/week29.md

 result is, however, considerably more subtle, as it involves a special way of defining the tensor product of 2-categories due to Gray:

-3) Formal Category Theory: Adjointness for 2-categories, by John W.
-Gray, Lecture Notes in Mathematics 391, Springer-Verlag, New York, 1974.
+3) _Formal Category Theory: Adjointness for 2-categories_, by John W. Gray, Lecture Notes in Mathematics **391**, Springer-Verlag, New York, 1974.

-Coherence for the tensor product of 2-categories, and braid groups, in Algebras, Topology, and Category Theory, eds.
-A. Heller and M. Tierney, Academic Press, New York, 1976, pp. 63-76.
+    "Coherence for the tensor product of 2-categories, and braid groups", in _Algebras, Topology, and Category Theory_, eds.
+A. Heller and M. Tierney, Academic Press, New York, 1976, pp. 63--76.

 Briefly speaking, Gordon-Power-Street use a category they call "Gray," the category of all 2-categories, made into a symmetric monoidal closed